 The field that is getting maligned in this process is Science!

 15. People of science are very well aware of all the problems mentioned above and are trying to rectify them.
-They are having very detailed discussions on several of the pitfalls of not strictly following scientific methodology recently.
+They are having very detailed discussions on several of the pitfalls of not strictly following scientific methods and methodology recently.
 They are even conducting research on these issues and publishing papers to bring the mess to the direct notice of the scientific community (58).
 Don't think they are ignoring them.
-Very soon you will notice the new types of peer-reviewing, asking scientists to provide full data (35, 61) of their work from day one of their research work to the day of coming to conclusions, open access of research results (36), post-publication peer review (37), independent verification of published work (53) to detect frauds, strict vigilance on new/student researchers, verification of the results over and over again and new retraction policies.
+Very soon you will notice the new types of peer-reviewing, asking scientists to provide full data (35, 61, 62) of their work from day one of their research work to the day of coming to conclusions, open access of research results (36), post-publication peer review (37), independent verification of published work (53) to detect frauds, strict vigilance on new/student researchers, verification of the results over and over again and new retraction policies.
 Some of the prestigious scientific journals have already announced their new codes.
 The results are already showing improvements (63).

 They are also trying to convince their peers to be honest and are taking steps to ensure this ... it is a difficult process but not unachievable.
 This self-criticism and efforts to clean the system are very important aspects of science that can rebuild the battered trust in science aspect.